The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A summary of all transactions that occurred over the preceding month and could be associated with a deposit account or a credit card account.

 An order not to pay a check that has been issued but not yet cashed.
 If requested soon enough, the check will not be debited from the payer's account.
 Most banks charge a fee for this service.
-See also Stop Payment Orders.
+See related question Stop Payment Orders.

 Loans made, insured, or guaranteed under any program authorized by the Higher Education Act.
 Loan funds are used by the borrower for education purposes.